uwsbel/autonomy-toolkit/docs/configuration/atk-configuration-file.md

 Note that [extensions](https://docs.docker.com/compose/compose-file/11-extension/) (the `docker compose` name in the specification for `x-<variable>`) are not carried over with the [`include`](https://docs.docker.com/compose/compose-file/14-include/) keyword.
 ```

-This field is the primary advantage of using `autonomy-toolkit` over other container orchestrations.
+This field is the primary advantage of using `autonomy-toolkit` over other container orchestrations (e.g. vanilla `docker compose`).
 This field provides users the ability to, at runtime, specify custom configuration variables to be used that are not used by default.
 Use cases here include activating hardware-specific flags for the container orchestration, build flag augmentation, optional container adjustments, etc.

 ```yaml
 x-optionals: